nv-morpheus/Morpheus/examples/developer_guide/2_2_rabbitmq/README.md

 The image can be verified with the web management console by opening http://localhost:15672 in a web browser.
 Enter "guest" for both the username and the password.

 ## Installing Pika
 The `RabbitMQSourceStage` and `WriteToRabbitMQStage` stages use the [pika](https://pika.readthedocs.io/en/stable/#) RabbitMQ client for Python.
-To install this into the current env run:
+To install this into the current environment run:
 ```bash
 pip install -r examples/developer_guide/2_2_rabbitmq/requirements.txt
 ```